Do you need a 24-hour attorney in the Denver area?

-The sooner you hire a lawyer, when you’ve been charged with a crime, the better.
-In Denver, criminal cases are time sensitive.
-The gap between getting arrested and hiring an attorney can affect the outcome of your case, substantially.
+The sooner you hire a criminal defense lawyer when you’ve been charged with a crime, the better.
+In Denver, criminal cases are time-sensitive.
+The gap between getting arrested and hiring an attorney can affect the outcome of your case substantially.

 Criminal arrest can be stressful and emotionally draining.
 If you or a loved one has recently been arrested for a crime in the Denver area, call WeedenLaw immediately.